zainryan/EISC/README.md

 * [Analyzing and Modeling In-Storage Computing Applications On EISC --- An FPGA-Based System-Level Emulation Platform](https://iccad.com/)<br>
 Zhenyuan Ruan, Tong He and Jason Cong<br>
 2019 International Conference On Computer Aided Design (ICCAD'19)

-## Restrictions

-1. This is the AWS F1 version of Insider system.
-Since F1 does not open the partial reconfiguration interface to users, this version does not support dynamically reload the in-storage accelerators.
-Anytime when you wish to switch to a new accelerator, you need to reprogram the whole FPGA.

-2. This version does not support simultaneous multiple applications.
-We have [a separate github repository](https://github.com/zainryan/Insider-multiapp) for that.

 ## Build from Source \[Not Recommended\]
 Alternative, you could use our prebuilt aws image (see [Use Prebuilt AWS Image](#use-prebuilt-aws-image)); this will help you save time to build source from scratch.